 As a result of these changes we've also made a small change to the way way the price is displayed, as you can see in the Example Estimate on the right of the new price settings:

-Each Price now has a Printing Cost as well as a Bureau Cost.
-That Bureau Cost is the product of the calculation described above.
+Each Price now has a Material Cost as well as a Bureau Cost.
+That Bureau Cost is the sum of the calculation described above and includes these costs: